 Action Items:

-Council to form a drafting team to provide response to requirements for participation in WT5 transmitted by the ccNSO (letter sent to Council), ALAC (email to WG chairs), and GAC (email to WG chairs).
-Target date is 20 November 2017 and volunteers to date include: Paul McGrady, Darcy Southwell, SubPro PDP leadership.
-ICANN staff to prepare first draft for Council drafting team consideration.
+New gTLD Subsequent Procedures PDP WG Leadership to draft a response to requirements for participation in WT5 transmitted by the ccNSO (letter sent to Council), ALAC (email to WG chairs), and GAC (email to WG chairs).
+Response to the ALAC and GAC will be sent by PDP co-chairs and response to ccNSO will be sent by Council.

 ICANN61 Meeting planning